|Academic Advising||Seniors in Graduate Courses|

 The Advising Center provides specialized advising for ethnic minority students.
 The multi-cultural advisor can also assist with time management and study skill development; arrange for free tutoring and peer advising; and recommend academic, employment, and professional opportunities.

-Students who do not participate in preregistration or early registration may register for classes at the beginning of each quarter.
-Academic Advising Services provides an orientation for new students on the university's general education program and advising processes.
+Students who do not participate in early registration may register for classes at the beginning of each quarter.

 As a student progresses, identification with a major program of studies becomes necessary for effective advising.
 Students are required to apply for admission to the program in which they want to major.
 Application forms are available in department offices.
 After completing the form, students should submit it to the department office which administers the major.
 A major or pre-major advisor will be assigned by the major department at the time a student is admitted into a major or pre-major program.

 Students who have earned 100 or more credits and who have not applied and been admitted to a major or pre-major will not be permitted to register for classes until they submit a completed report of pre-major advising to the Office of the Registrar indicating that they have discussed a major with a faculty advisor.
-Otherwise, students who have not been admitted to a major or pre-major prir to 100 credits will be given last priority during preregistration.
+Otherwise, students who have not been admitted to a major or pre-major prior to 100 credits will be given last priority during early registration.

 If a student does not enroll for two or more consecutive quarters at Central Washington University (excluding summer), he or she will be required to reactivate his or her major status.
 Reactivation must be done with the concurrence of the department and in accordance with department and the Online Electronic Catalog (OEC) requirements current at the time of readmission.
 Students are bound by the major requirements which became effective with the Fall OEC for the academic year in which they are accepted into their major.

-Currently enrolled students preregister for courses by using the university telephone registration system.
-A tuition prepayment is required prior to preregistration.
+Currently enrolled students register for courses by using the university telephone registration system.
+A tuition prepayment is required prior to early registration.

 Registration, in-person or by telephone, obligates students for payment of all tuition and fees.
 If tuition is not paid by the due date, students will be liable for a late fee and for any other reasonable collection costs and charges.

-Consult the quarterly schedule of classes to determine exact dates for preregistration, registration, tuition deadlines and the change of schedule period.
+Consult the quarterly schedule of classes to determine exact dates for early registration, registration, tuition deadlines and the change of schedule period.